by Thomas Mejtoft, PhD

 However, in some cases it is not possible to get hold of the original source.
 It might be out of print or non-accessible.
 A common scenario is that you have read the content and understood the essence of the original source (that cannot be found) in a secondary source.

-In this case, the most important thing is that the secondary source have a high credibility.
-It is important the the secondary source is of extremely high quality and should (most often) be e.g., a peer-reviewed scientific publication.
+In this case, the most important thing is that the secondary source has high credibility.
+Hence, it is important that the secondary source is of extremely high quality and should (most often) be e.g., a peer-reviewed scientific publication.
 If you believe that the credibility of the secondary source is high enough it is possible to add a reference to the secondary source quoting the original source.
-Hence, both the paper you have read and the original source should be quoted in-text and the secondary source should be added to the reference list.
+Hence, both the paper you have read, and the original source should be quoted in-text and the secondary source should be added to the reference list.
 You should, however, never base core/important parts of your writings on secondary sources.

 Below are some examples on how to write a text referring to a secondary source.